TheCanadianYeti/TheCanadianYeti/README.md

 <h2 align="center">Hi 👋!
-My name is Marcus Podnar and I'm a Learning Developer, from Canada</h2>
+My name is Marcus Podnar and I'm a Developer in College, from Canada</h2>

 ###